 The DRIVE Initiative

-The highest priority new recommendation of the 2012 NRC Decadal Survey for Heliophysics is the DRIVE initiative (Diversify, Realize, Integrate, Venture, Educate) an integrated approach to the management of crucial infrastructure investments and supporting programs for spaceflight missions.
-The DRIVE initiative recognizes that the cultivates a wide range of programs: basic research and modeling, mission operations and data analysis, suborbital programs, and instrument development.
+The highest priority new recommendation of the 2012 NRC Decadal Survey for Heliophysics is the DRIVE initiative (Diversify, Realize, Integrate, Venture, Educate) that represents an integrated approach to the management of crucial infrastructure investments and supporting programs for spaceflight missions.
+The DRIVE initiative recognizes that the HPD cultivates a wide range of programs: basic research and modeling, mission operations and data analysis, suborbital programs, and instrument development.
 These vital supporting programs provide the scientific foundation for the Heliophysics missions.
 Below, we outline the main elements proposed by the DRIVE initiative before describing the existing suite of supporting Heliophysics research programs.

 The roadmap committee fully supports the DRIVE initiative and its intent to develop more fully and implement more effectively the many experimental and theoretical assets at NASA, NSF, and other agencies.
 DRIVE champions relatively low-cost activities that maximize the scientific return of ongoing projects and enable new projects, with the goal to achieve an optimal balance of spaceflight missions of various sizes with supporting programs and infrastructure investments that will be necessary for a successful solar and space physics scientific programs.